mvolkmann/blog/src/smalltalk/41-morphic.md

 `Sonogram`, and `TileResizeMorph`.
 TODO: Why does selecting `Sonogram` lock up the image, requiring a Force Quit?

-To create a morph:
+To create a `Morph`:

 - Open the World menu.
 - Select "New morph...".
 - In the dialog that appears, select a category of morphs and then a specific kind (ex. `BoxedMorph`).
-- The morph will appear attached to the cursor
+- The `Morph` will appear attached to the cursor
   (uses the `Morph` method `openInHand`).
-- Move the cursor to the location where the morph should be placed and click to drop it.
+- Move the cursor to the location where the `Morph` should be placed and click to drop it.

-To modify an existing morph:
+To modify an existing `Morph`:

-- cmd-click a morph to open its halo.
+- cmd-click a `Morph` to open its halo.
 - Click the orange Explore handle to open an Explorer OR Click the orange Debug handle and select "inspect morph" to open an Inspector.
-- Send a message to `self` in the bottom pane of the Explorer or the Inspector to change a property of the morph.
+- Send a message to `self` in the bottom pane of the Explorer or the Inspector to change a property of the `Morph`.
 For example, `self color: Color red`.

-Alternatively, to modify a morph from a Workspace:
+Alternatively, to modify a `Morph` from a Workspace:

-- cmd-click a morph to open its halo.
+- cmd-click a `Morph` to open its halo.
 - Click the blue Menu handle on the top and select "copy to clipboard".
 - Open a Workspace window.
-- Press cmd-v to paste the morph reference from the clipboard.
+- Press cmd-v to paste the `Morph` reference from the clipboard.
-- Send messages to the morph reference to modify it.
+- Send messages to the `Morph` reference to modify it.

-To change the colors used by a morph from its halo:
+To change the colors used by a `Morph` from its halo:

 - Ensure that the "UI-Color-Panel" package is installed (a dependency of the "UI-MetaProperties" package).
-- cmd-click a morph to open its halo.
+- cmd-click a `Morph` to open its halo.
 - Click the blue menu button on the top and select "change color...".
 - A window titled "Click-Select a Color" will appear attached to the cursor.
 - Position the window by moving the cursor and click to drop it.
 - Click a color swatch.
 - A menu will appear with the options "Cancel", "adoptWidgetsColor:", "color:", and "borderColor:".
-  Select an option to change that color property of the morph.
+  Select an option to change that color property of the `Morph`.
   Some morphs don't support all the options.
   For example, "color" of a `LabelMorph` can be changed, but it does not have a border.
   TODO: What does "adoptWidgetsColor:" do?

-To explicitly set the size of a morph, send it the `morphExtent:` message with a `Point` value that represents the new width and height.
+To explicitly set the size of a `Morph`, send it the `morphExtent:` message with a `Point` value that represents the new width and height.
 For example, `morph morphExtent: 200@100`.